-Uchi-mata is a top scoring throw at any Olympic Games and an impressive technique to add to your armoury.
+Uchi-mata is an impressive technique to add to your armoury.
 It is a judo throw that needs lots of commitment.
+Aim to make contact first with your hip, then follow through with your leg.

 Study how to do this throw by watching this uchi-mata video.